 The play is mainly a visionary construction of the world by a woman increasingly alienated from her communal choir and thrust toward madness by an event.
 But there are scenes that are from the objective world, independent of Claire’s anguished coloration.
 The shifts can be confusing in a way that siphons off emotional tension.
 Still, The Events is an exciting, focused and thought-provoking dramatization of a question that hovers in the air around all of us: when one has seen the worst that human beings can do, what meaning is there in “healing”?
 What hope is there?

-The Events plays at New York Theater Workshop in Manhattan’s East village through March 22, 2015.
-For more information and tickets, click on live link of title.
+The Events plays at New York Theater Workshop in Manhattan’s East Village through March 22, 2015.